Tazmainiandevil/TableStorage.Abstractions/README.md

 var result = tableStorage.GetByRowKey("John").ToList();
 ```

 Inserting multiple entries into table storage requires each entry to have the same partition key for a batch.
-The implementation in the wrapper does this job for you so that you can just pass a list of entities.
+This implementation in the wrapper does this job for you so that you can just pass a list of entities.

 Example Insert of multiple records
 ```C#
 var tableStorage = new TableStore<TestTableEntity>("MyTable", "UseDevelopmentStorage=true");